gapav/machine_learning/README.md

 Final project from IN3110 using pandas and scikit for machinge learning and analysis.
 Additionally, Flask is used to create a simple web app for visualizing the results.

-The project is based on the Pima dataset wich is dataset that contains information about 768 women of a population that is susceptible to diabetes.
+The project is based on the Pima dataset wich is a dataset that contains information about 768 women of a population that is susceptible to diabetes.

 ## Installation: